JetsonHacksNano/installRealSenseROS/README.md

 The first step requires the installation of librealsense (version 2).
 For the D4XX cameras, librealsense requires a modified kernel which modularizes uvcvideo and adds the RealSense video modes to the uvcvideo driver among other things.

 One way to accomplish this is to use the 'installLibrealsense' repository on the Github JetsonHacksNano account (https://github.com/JetsonHacksNano/installLibrealsense).
-There are scripts which download the kernel source, apply the necessary patches, make the kernel, and then copy the kernel images to the boot directory.
-There are also scripts to build the librealsense library itself. <em><b>Note: </b>You will need to use the matching version of librealsense which corresponds to the RealSense ROS wrapper.
+There are also scripts to build the librealsense library itself, and convenience scripts to rebuild the kernel if need be. <em><b>Note: </b>You will need to use the matching version of librealsense which corresponds to the RealSense ROS wrapper.
 See release notes below.</em>

 The second step is to install ROS on the Jetson Nano.
 There are convenience scripts to help do this on the Github JetsonHacksNano account in the installROS repository (https://github.com/JetsonHacksNano/installROS).
 Note that the repository installs ros-base, if other configurations such as ros-desktop are desired, the scripts can do that through the command line parameters.
 You may want to install rviz. <em><b>Note: </b>realsense-ros officially only supports ROS Kinetic presently, the Jetson Nano runs ROS Melodic.
 While we haven't run into any issues running the library under ROS Melodic, be aware that there may be differences</em>.